atirudom/Authentication-Boilerplate-Express-Passport-Jwt/README.md

 * Login
 * Logout
 * Registration
-* Check if the given email exists (for when client wants to check)
+* Check if the given email exists
 * Check if the current user is logged in.